 Those items that do not need to be taken to a police station should be kept by the driver for at least 28 days (providing arrangements have not been made for their collection).

 It is an offence for a taxi driver to charge more than the maximum fare.
 If you believe that a taxi driver has overcharged you or unreasonably prolonged your journey in time or distance (other than legitimate reasons such as to avoid congestion or roadworks), please contact the council’s Licensing team.
 We will treat any such allegation seriously and robustly investigate any complaints made.

 If you want to raise any other complaint about a North Devon Council licensed vehicle or driver, you may choose to take up your complaint with the driver directly.

-Alternatively, make a note of the driver's name and badge number, vehicle plate number (which is shown on the back of the vehicle and in the windscreen) and vehicle registration number, and again, please contact us.
+Alternatively, make a note of the driver's name and badge number, vehicle plate number (which is shown on the back of the vehicle and in the windscreen) and vehicle registration number, and again, please contact the licensing team.

 - Taxis and private hire vehicles with disability modifications

 - Taxi Customer Information Sheet - Taxi Fares